 The Rev’d Dr. Anita Louise Schell | Rector

 Anita began her tenure as the 18th rector of Emmanuel Church on Mother’s Day 2010.
 She is native to Lancaster, PA and holds degrees in music, English literature, and world religions from Brown University, General Seminary and most recently, the Episcopal Divinity School, where she wrote her doctorate thesis on the topic of environmental justice.
 As a shepherd of the flock at Emmanuel she endeavors to proclaim through teaching, preaching, service and sacrament the Good News of God in Jesus Christ.
 Following our Baptismal Covenant, she seeks to serve Christ in all persons, striving for justice and peace for God’s entire created world.
-Working with the Vestry and congregation, she strives to be a compassionate enthusiastic leader with energy and vision, celebrating the commitment of this congregation and gifts we share in the community of Newport and the state of Rhode Island.
+Working with the Vestry and congregation, Mother Anita aims to be a compassionate enthusiastic leader with energy and vision, celebrating the commitment of this congregation and gifts we share in the community of Newport and the state of Rhode Island.
 She is the President of RI Interfaith Power & Light.
-She serves as a member of the the Cathedral Chapter of the Music & Liturgy Commission, the Cathedral Chapter, the Ecclesiastical Court of the Diocese of Rhode Island and is a board member of the RI State Council of Churches.
+She serves as a member of the the Cathedral Chapter of the Music & Liturgy Commission, the Ecclesiastical Court of the Diocese of Rhode Island and is a board member of the RI State Council of Churches.
 She is the mother of Theo and Rachel and grandmother to Crosby.
 She is married to Stephen MacAusland.
 Mother Anita is avid about classical, particularly vocal, music, yoga, and being a vegetarian.